Tails 0.22.1 was released on February 4.

 - The Intel Management Engine Interface driver was disabled.
-This fixes memory wiping at shutdown (ticket #6460) on some, if not all, hardware.
+This fixes memory wiping at shutdown (#6460) on some, if not all, hardware.

-- The possibility to switch identities in the Tor Browser was added back (ticket #6383).
+- The possibility to switch identities in the Tor Browser was added back (#6383).

-- An issue that lead to releasing needlessly big ISO images was resolved (ticket #6390).
+- An issue that lead to releasing needlessly big ISO images was resolved (#6390).

 - feature/create-additional-software-config was merged.

 - I2P packages compatible with Debian Wheezy were prepared, and are now installed in the feature/wheezy branch.

 - Application launchers were added to the GNOME panel.

 - A launcher to start the documentation viewer was added to the applications menu.

 - A more standard icon is used for the shutdown button.